NanoBillion/pthread_queues/BLURB.md

 insert/remove order:

 * FIFO (_first in, first out_): how everybody understands a queue to behave.
-* Priority queue; messages have a priority and are removed highest priority first.
+* Priority queue: messages have a priority and are removed highest priority first.
 If more than one message have the highest priority, the order is unspecified.
 (If you must know, it's _binary heap order_.)
 * Priority queue plus FIFO: messages have a priority and are removed highest